easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Added versioning to CSS and JS so new versions are automatically used when plugin is updated.
 * Tweak: Tidy up of admin CSS.

-* Tweak: Increased characters possible in address block.
+* Tweak: Increased characters possible in address block fields from 40 to 80 characters.
 * Tweak: Increased characters possible in heading block to 200.

 * Tweak: Coordinates now correctly being used to generate map.